-The only decoration on the building that houses Slovenia’s legislature is an astonishing modernist sculpture of men, women and children.
+The only decoration on the building that houses Slovenia’s legislature is an astonishing modernist sculpture of naked people.
+Men, women and children.
 Naked.
-The statues can be viewed anytime, except when access is restricted due to official events.
+The statues on the facade can be viewed anytime, except when access is restricted due to official events.

 The inside of the building is almost always closed to tourists, but there is an easy way to get a look at the history and artwork inside.
 On the second Saturday of each month (except August), the National Assembly (Državni Zbor) opens its doors for free tours of the legislative halls, conference rooms and ceremonial chambers.